tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 Subscriptions and unsubscriptions are referred to as `management`.
-All management messages are JSON formatted and exchanged via the `manage` ZMQ endpoint, that the plugin exposes.
+All management messages are JSON formatted and exchanged via the `manage` ZMQ endpoint that the plugin exposes.

 The manage endpoint uses the
 [ZeroMQ Request/Reply](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/client_server.html)